jaxlotl/libdogecoin/doc/transaction_extended.md

-# Dogecoin Transactions
+# Extended Transaction Information

+## Dogecoin Transaction Object
-tx describes a dogecoin transaction in reply to getdata.
+The dogecoin_tx object describes a dogecoin transaction in reply to getdata.
 When a bloom filter is applied tx objects are sent automatically for matching transactions following the merkleblock.
+It is composed of the following fields:

 | Field Size      | Description | Data type | Comments |
 | ----------- | ----------- | - | - |